 The only way to create multilingual written content that accounts for grammar, idioms, conventions, and context is to work with real, native human translators and authors.

 No matter how advanced our tech world seems, we still haven’t developed an app or tool that can generate high-quality automated content.
 After all, that’s why copywriters and authors still have jobs in today’s increasingly automated work environment.

 The kind of content Google wants to see in its results is hand-crafted and has been well-researched so as to provide maximum value for users.
 We, humans, are still the best, most reliable tool for creating that kind of content.
 That’s why human translation and writing services are so important.

 We’ve said this before, but it’s worth repeating; writing and translation aren’t mathematical equations or scientific calculations.
 Instead, well-written translations and content are founded on a deep understanding of the subject, context, and language at hand.
 Machines simply aren’t capable of managing this kind of understanding to create high-value translations and/or content.

-Don’t get us wrong; we don’t want to throw machine translations under the bus completely.
+Don’t get us wrong; we don’t want to throw machine translations and automated content under the bus completely.
 Apps like Google Translate are great for situations when you need a fast, unofficial translation.
 However, don’t expect the app to find the best way to present your English marketing campaign in Russian.